linquynus/TFregulomeR-dev/inst/update_notes/compendium_update.md

 ## Current TFBSs in TFregulomeR compendium v1.1.1
 What's new in the version v1.1.1:

-1) More detail information about motifs added: i) consistency with the existing databases (HOCOMOCO and JASPAR); ii) correlation of motifs between different motif callers, MEME-ChIP and HOMER, if not consistent or not recorded in the databases.
+1) More detailed information about motifs added: i) consistency with the existing databases (HOCOMOCO and JASPAR); ii) correlation of the motifs identified by different motif callers, MEME-ChIP and HOMER, if not consistent or not recorded in the databases.

 ## Previous TFregulomeR data compendium